-The Anschutz Shareholders Agreement provides for certain 'standstill' limitations on the Anschutz Shareholders until the seventh anniversary of the Acquisition (subject to earlier termination under certain circumstances and certain exceptions) with respect to, among other things: the acquisition of Voting Securities; the solicitation of proxies with respect to Voting Securities; seeking or proposing any merger, business combination or similar extraordinary transaction involving the Company; seeking to control or influence the management, Board or policies of the Company; and the disposition of Voting Securities.
-In addition, during such 'standstill' period, the Anschutz Shareholders have agreed to vote all shares of the Company's Common Stock which they are entitled to vote in accordance with the recommendation of the Company's Board of Directors in the election of directors.
+The Anschutz Shareholders Agreement provides for certain "standstill" limitations on the Anschutz Shareholders until the seventh anniversary of the Acquisition (subject to earlier termination under certain circumstances and certain exceptions) with respect to, among other things: the acquisition of Voting Securities; the solicitation of proxies with respect to Voting Securities; seeking or proposing any merger, business combination or similar extraordinary transaction involving the Company; seeking to control or influence the management, Board or policies of the Company; and the disposition of Voting Securities.
+In addition, during such including approval by the Surface Transportation Board of the Department of Transportation (the successor to the Interstate Commerce Commission).
+Depending upon the election made by the Anschutz Shareholders and other shareholders of SP to receive Common Stock of the Company or cash in the Acquisition in respect of their shares of SP common stock, the Anschutz Shareholders would own not more than 6.7% of the then outstanding shares of the Company's Common Stock following consummation of the Acquisition.

+"standstill" period, the Anschutz Shareholders have agreed to vote all shares of the Company's Common Stock which they are entitled to vote in accordance with the recommendation of the Company's Board of Directors in the election of directors.
 On all other matters, the Anschutz Shareholders may vote their shares in their discretion.